fBaz92/Electrical-engineering/README.md

 # Electrical-drives
 All projects developed in the Electrical drives course taken in the University of Bologna.

-1. DTC (direct torque control) of an asyncronous machine.
+1. Asyncronous_machine_DTC: DTC (direct torque control) of an asyncronous machine.